FengPu/X2R-document/docs/uss.rst

 * **Result Ranker**

-  Result Ranker reorder the ranks of result set based on the heuristic that it wants to realize.
+  Result Ranker reorders the ranks of result set based on the heuristic that it wants to realize.
 In addition to heuristic, Result Ranker can also be a crowd sourcing task, which can be delegated to the crowd.

 * **Result Filter**

+  Result Filter filters result set by patterns.
+The typical usage of Result Filter is to resolve ambiguity.

 ..
 (Term filters: filter some terms) Result Filter takes two input parameters: the filtered size and the result set.
 The filtered size, which determine the size of returned result set, sholud be larger than zero.
 The first ''filtered size'' results will be returned as the filtered result set.

 * **Result Integrator**